NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 ## Uninstall a package

-To uninstall a package from the default project, use `Uninstall-Package <package.name>`.
+To uninstall a package from the default project, use `Uninstall-Package <PackageName>`.
 If you need to find the package name, use [Get-Package](../reference/ps-reference/ps-ref-get-package.md) to see all packages installed in the default project.

 [Uninstall-Package](../reference/ps-reference/ps-ref-uninstall-package.md) takes the following actions: